willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 ![SMS sent by Twilio API](images/image21.png)

 With this we have seen the complete integration of our Fire Alarm.
-Of course this is the first step, you can evolve the code and add new features.
+Of course, this is the first step, you can evolve the code and add new features.
 As we already know: the sky is the limit!

 But what about the unit tests?
 We know it's working, but we have to make sure the code has an acceptable level of quality even to evolve our project and add new features.
 Let's now create our unit tests.

 ### Creating unit tests for Fire Alarm

 As commented on in the "Building unit tests for build checker" content, unit testing is just one of several ways to test your software and have reliability in the final product with some automatic validations before deploying our project to production.

 Let's now create a folder for our unit tests with the name test.
 By default, we will instantiate the [MochaJS]test framework (https://mochajs.org), [SinonJS](http://sinonjs.org) for *spies*, *stubs* and *mocks* and [ShouldJS](https://shouldjs.github.io) for *assertions*.
 Let's then install these packages as a dependency of project development.

 ```bash
 $ mkdir test
 $ npm install --save-dev mocha sinon should
 ```

-For our tests we will reuse the contents of `test/spec-helper.js` and` test/mocha.opts` that we created for our build checker project.
+For our tests, we will reuse the contents of `test/spec-helper.js` and` test/mocha.opts` that we created for our build checker project.
 It uses the [mock-Firmata package](https://github.com/rwaldron/mock-firmata) to setup the tests in our Johnny-Five application.

 ```javascript
 //test/spec-helper.js